unibo-spe/spe-slides/content/extra/kubernetes/_index.md

 Originally developed by Google, since its introduction in 2014,
-Kubernetes has grown to be on of the largest and most popular *open source* project in the world.
+Kubernetes has grown to be one of the largest and most popular *open source* projects in the world.

 <br/>